 The flow of your day is everything.
 I’d love to chat all about yours on your complimentary 30-minute consultation.

 Cocktail hour is a chance to have FUN with food.
 I love a combination of passed hors d’oeuvres and food stations.
 If your budget doesn’t allow for both fear not, pick one and know it out of the park.
 Simple foods when presented beautifully make a huge impact.
 Offer pizza, an amazing mezze table or even breads and olive oils.
 Embrace the moto, keep it simple and dress it up.

 Give your cocktail hour personality.
 What makes you laugh?
 What are some of your inside jokes?
 The signage and details are where you can make your day feel like YOU.
 Any passing tray, bar or restroom is the perfect place to have fun with your signage.
 Some of our recent favorites.

 Music can often get lost during cocktail hour.
 Unless you have the budget for at least a 4-5 piece band I tend to opt for a great playlist as background music and put the dollars into some type of live entertainment: a caricaturist, a roaming magician, a palm reader, a live poem writer.

-3. Games.
-At the end of the day, we’re all kids at heart.
+Don’t underestimate the power of a simple game.
+After all, we’re all just kids at heart.
 We’ve used everything from life-sized Jenga to croquette to a few Trivial Pursuit cards sprinkled on high-top tables.
 They break the ice and get people laughing.

 Take the FREE and start planning a wedding that feels uniquely you.